+The term Protected Quotation is defined in Chapter XII, Sec.
+1(19) and has the same meaning as is set forth in Regulation NMS Rule 600(b)(58).
 The Program was approved by the Commission on a pilot basis running one-year from the date of implementation.
 The Commission approved the Program on November 28, 2014.
 The Exchange implemented the Program on December 1, 2014 and the pilot has since been extended for a oneyear period twice, as well as for a sixmonth period, with it now scheduled to expire the earlier of approval of the filing to make this rule permanent or December 31, 2018.

-Specifically, BX Rule 4780(h) will be amended to delete that the Program is a pilot and that is scheduled to expire the earlier of approval of the filing to make this rule permanent or December 31, 2018.
+Specifically, BX Rule 4780(h) will be amended to delete that the Program is a pilot and that it is scheduled to expire the earlier of approval of the filing to make this rule permanent or December 31, 2018.
 BX Rule 4780(h) will continue to say that the Program will be limited to securities whose Bid Price on the Exchange is greater than or equal to \$1.00 per share.

 The SEC approved the Program pilot, in part, because it concluded, "the Program is reasonably designed to benefit retail investors by providing price improvement to retail order flow."
-The Commission also found that "while the Program would treat retail order flow differently from order flow submitted by other market participants, such segmentation would not be inconsistent with Section 6(b)(5) of the Act, which requires that the rules
+The Commission also found that "while the Program would treat retail order flow differently from order flow submitted by other market participants, such segmentation would not be inconsistent with Section 6(b)(5) of the Act, which requires that the rules of an exchange are not designed to permit unfair discrimination."
+As the SEC acknowledged, the retail order segmentation was designed to create greater retail order flow competition and thereby increase the amount of this flow to transparent and well-regulated exchanges.
+This would help to ensure that retail investors benefit from competitive price improvement that